 How much does a Michelin Star Restaurant cost in Japan?

-The costs of a Michelin-starred restaurant in Japan can vary greatly depending on several factors, such as location, chef's renown, number of stars, type of cuisine, among others.
+The costs of a Michelin star restaurant in Japan can vary greatly depending on various factors, such as location, chef’s reputation, number of stars, type of cuisine, among others.

-However, to give you a general idea, prices usually start at around 10,000 yen per person in more affordable restaurants with a Michelin star.
+However, to give a general idea, prices usually start at around 10,000 yen per person in more affordable restaurants with one Michelin star.

-In highly renowned restaurants, with two or three stars, prices can easily exceed 30,000 yen per person, and can reach even higher prices depending on the menu and options selected.
+In high-end restaurants, with two or three stars, prices can easily exceed 30,000 yen per person, potentially reaching even higher amounts depending on the menu and selected options.

 Michelin Restaurant Recommendations in Japan

-It is not possible to just list the restaurants without talking a little about the dishes, so below I will recommend the main restaurants, briefly describing the dishes of each of them.
+We can’t just list the restaurants without talking a bit about the dishes, so below I will recommend the main restaurants by briefly describing the dishes of each one.

 Sukiyabashi Jiro (Tokyo)